 I’m an instructional technologist who sold learning management systems, focusing on the extended enterprise, for over 13 years.
 I worked for two major LMS companies and both had LMS systems primarily designed for internal employee training with some extended enterprise features.
 I always enjoyed and chased the extended enterprise audiences of the solution because of the measureable tie to the business and the relative lack of competition.
 Over time, through winning new clients, promising new features and building new customizations, both solutions developed into leading external user LMS solutions.

-The sales cycle for an LMS system is 6-24 months in my experience.
-No matter how long, it always starts the same way with a phone discovery call to learn about the project and for the vendor to screen you in or out based on high-level parameters.
+The sales cycle for a LMS system is 6-24 months in my experience.
+No matter how long, it always starts the same way with a phone discovery call to learn about the project and for the vendor to screen you in or out based on high level parameters.
 I found that I could jump out in the lead right from day one by doing something almost no other salesperson did – listen and keep my mouth shut.

-I found that in a lot of instances over the years, the people I was selling to in extended enterprise solutions were not from an HR or learning background.
+I found in a lot of instances over the years, that the people I was selling to in extended enterprise solutions were from a non-HR or learning background.
 These people needed a training or LMS solution to support their business, but didn’t really know the language or how to ask their questions.
 As a result, they endured many tortured sessions with my competitors learning about all sorts of internal employee HCM stuff.

 In my discovery calls, I spent a lot of time asking questions, listening and not talking which led amazingly to me knowing about their business, goals and objectives in great detail.
 I spent an hour before every first discovery call reviewing the publically available information about the organization so that I could ask intelligent questions about the connection between their LMS project and their business, customers, channel, countries and products.

 In addition to the business, I learned the language they used to describe the LMS and learning technology.
 Since there are so many synonyms in the industry (take eLearning, online learning, web-based learning, virtual learning for example) it is best to use the terms your prospective client uses.
-It builds rapport and clues you into where they are at on the “understanding” scale and allows you to adjust accordingly.
-If a client is throwing around the term computer based training (CBT) for example, it’s best not to hit them with the “adaptive learning being driven by a real-time LCMS integration” solution.
-Conversely, if someone is asking about Tin Can (xAPI) support for tracking learner activity on their AMS (Association Management System) member portal, you’d better not say you are not experienced with it.
+It builds rapport and clues you in to where they are at on the “understanding” scale and allows you to adjust accordingly.
+If a client is throwing around the term computer based training (cbt) for example, it’s best not to hit them with the “adaptive learning being driven from a real-time LCMS integration” solution.
+Conversely, if someone is asking about Tin Can support for user actions taken on their AMS (Association Management System) member portal, you better not say you are not experienced with it.

-On my first discovery call, the goal was never to talk about our company, solution or myself until the final 5 minutes.
+My goal was never to talk about our company, solution or myself on my first discovery call with a client until the final 5 minutes of the call.
 And then, I only very briefly summarized their main goals and how we aligned (if we did) and planned for next steps.
 Until you understand the company, the business, what they are trying to accomplish, speaking about yourself or your company is somewhat foolish.
 By aligning from minute one to their business you can assume the role of trusted adviser through the long sales cycle vs. pain in the butt salesperson.
 Don’t worry, there will be plenty of opportunities to talk about yourself.